 Just be mindful that it can be quite an expensive test, and your insurance may not cover it unless you are 35 or older, or have a higher risk of having a baby with genetic problems.

-Most pregnant women find out their baby’s sex during the mid-pregnancy ultrasound, which is usually done between week 18 and week 22.
+Most pregnant women find out their baby’s sex during the mid-pregnancy ultrasound, which is usually done between week 18 and week 22 rather than in an earlier 10 week ultrasound scan.
 By this stage, baby’s genital can be seen clearly by an ultrasound technician, who will most likely be able to identify the sex.

 Chorionic Villus Sampling (CVS) / Amniocentesis

 Both CVS and Amniocentesis are prenatal tests that diagnose chromosomal abnormalities such as Down syndrome or other genetic disorders, and can also determine baby’s sex.
 The first one consists in a doctor taking cell samples from your placenta, whereas with the amniocentesis the doctor uses a needle to take a small sample of amniotic fluid.

 The only reason why women may decide to go through with a CVS instead of an amniocentesis, is that it can be done earlier (from week 10), whereas for an amniocentesis you’d have to wait until week 16.

 Both tests are usually performed only on women that are at higher risk of having a baby with chromosomal abnormalities, and are not even offered to women having a ‘normal’ pregnancy, mainly because these tests are invasive and carry a small risk of miscarriage.
 Also note that it usually takes 2 weeks to receive the results.

 Did you know that there are some easy DNA test kits that you can use at home to determine your baby’s sex from week 7?!
 These involve you getting a small sample of your blood, either from your finger or from your arm, and sending it to a lab to get tested.
 Results can come back to you as early as one day!